Absolute Dweller

 Awesome base-building, survival, video game powers, kind of story.
 MC starts restricted to his apartment, but is able to grow his powers and become something of a genus loci supporting an entire community.
 Leans more towards positive rather than dark, but it isn't without tension.
 I do wish there was more description of the side characters so I could picture them in my head/remember which one is which.
 5/5 because I enjoy it a lot.
 Instead of leaving a proper review I'm going to talk about the translation of the... more>> title instead, though with the warning that I don't speak Korean so I could be inaccurate.

 The title machine translated is "Absolute person in every corner".
 Wondering wtf that even meant I did some googling, and from my understanding it's probably means something like someone having absolute control within the entire home.
-The "absolute" refers to a person like "absolute being". 집구석 Is literally "house corner" but also seems to refer to the space that's within a house.
+The "absolute" refers to a person like "absolute being". 집구석 is literally "house corner" but also seems to refer to the space that's within a house.

 So, a translation of the title that makes sense could be Absolute Within the Dwelling.
-"Absolute" being used to describe the implied subject, "dwelling" because it's general since 집 can refer to singular or plural amounts of houses or apartments, and "within" implying the entire inside - A Japanese-style title equivalent could be "As Long as it's Within the Dwelling, I am Absolute."
-The title used by the translator, "Absolute Dweller", is a pretty good one all things considered.
-So yeah translation is fun. <<less
+"Absolute" being used to describe the implied subject, "dwelling" because it's general since 집 can refer to singular or plural amounts of houses or apartments, and "within" implying the entire inside - A Japanese-style title equivalent could be "As Long as it's Within My Home, I am Absolute."
+The title used by the translator, "Absolute Dweller", is a good one all things considered.
+So yeah translation is fun.

 Everest404